xy-241/CS-Notes/content/Tools/WeChat API.md

 ## WeChat Official Account API Verification
 ---
 - When your account verifies the signature sent from the WeChat API server, you need to return the `echostr` value.
 Make sure the return value has a [[Datatype]] of **integer**, or the verification will fail!

+## WeChat 5s Timeout
+---
+- WeChat expects a response in `5s` or it will timeout, and retries 3 times
+- One way to handle it is to send a response before timeout, asking WeChat user to try again later, more details can be found [here](https://juejin.cn/post/7217714396591652923)
+- Another way to handle it is to use [message push](https://developer.work.weixin.qq.com/document/path/94700), so first send a response telling the user to wait patiently before the `5s` timeout, then uses message push to push down the desired response to the user, more information on message push can be found [here](https://blog.csdn.net/qq_41214969/article/details/127301653)

 ## References